Microsoft Corporation

 Opportunities to sign up for email alerts to have information pushed in real time.

-We publish a variety of reports and resources related to our Corporate Social Responsibility programs and progress on our Reports Hub website, www.microsoft.com/corporate-responsibility/reports-hub, including reports on sustainability, responsible sourcing, accessibility, digital trust, and public policy engagement.
+We publish a variety of reports and resources related to our Corporate Social Responsibility programs and progress on our Reports Hub website, www.microsoft.com/corporate-responsibility/reports-hub, including reports on responsible AI, sustainability, responsible sourcing, accessibility, digital trust, and public policy engagement.

 The information found on these websites is not part of, or incorporated by reference into, this or any other report we file with, or furnish to, the SEC.
 In addition to these channels, we use social media to communicate to the public.
 It is possible that the information we post on social media could be deemed to be material to investors.
 We encourage investors, the media, and others interested in Microsoft to review the information we post on the social media channels listed on our Investor Relations website.